1 to 3 DPO Symptoms: What to Expect and When to Test

 Pregnancy testing is a little like the story of Goldilocks and the Three Bears: you don’t want to test too early or too late!
 Testing too late might mean you make poor lifestyle choices, such as continuing to drink alcohol or failing to take prenatal vitamins because you don’t know you’re pregnant.
 Meanwhile, testing too early can lead to false-positive or false-negative results.

-Ideally, you should not take a pregnancy test sooner than 14 DPO, or on the first day of your next expected period.
+Ideally, you should not take a pregnancy test sooner than the first day of your missed period.
 By this point, your hCG levels should be high enough for a home pregnancy test to detect them.
-If you really cannot wait that long, your doctor may be willing to do a blood test that can detect pregnancy as early as 7-8 DPO.
-Unfortunately, many doctors will not perform a blood test before 14 DPO so be prepared to wait a bit longer!
+If you really cannot wait that long, your doctor may be willing to do a blood test that can detect pregnancy as early as 8-10 DPO.
+Unfortunately, many doctors will not perform a blood test before 14 DPO because it is recommended to wait until the first day of your missed period.